 Also, there’s a simple rule of etiquette to abide by: Eat sashimi with chopsticks, but eat sushi with your fingers in one bite, if at all possible.

-Ramen, a treasured dish found all over Japan, is a dish of noodles and broth.
+Another food that Japan is known for is ramen, a treasured dish of noodles and broth found all over the country.
 In each prefecture, you’ll find versions using unique combinations of ingredients and flavor.

 Long, thick, yellow-colored wheat noodles bathed in a clear chicken and soy sauce broth and topped with pork slices, soft-cooked eggs, bamboo shoots, bean sprouts, leeks and seaweed is the traditional and most common Shoyu ramen found in and around Tokyo.